openwdl/wdl/versions/development/SPEC.md

     Int y_out = y.out
   }

-  # Outside the if block, we have to handle this output as optional:
+  # Outside the if block, 'y' has an optional type:
   Int? y_out_maybe = y.out

   # Call 'z' which takes an optional Int input: